dgaddy/silent_speech/README.md

 This code requires Python 3.8 or later.
 We strongly recommend running in a new Anaconda environment.

 First we will do some conda installs.
-Your environment must use CUDA 11.7 or later to support RTX 4090.
+Your environment must use CUDA 11.8 or later to support RTX 4090.
 ```
-conda install pytorch==1.13.1 torchvision==0.14.1 torchaudio==0.13.1 pytorch-cuda=11.7 -c pytorch -c nvidia
+conda install pytorch==2.0 torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia
 conda install libsndfile -c conda-forge
 ```